nixworks/public/news/2005/06/13/README.md

 _Context: Daewoo, Kim Woo Choong, South Korea, fraud_

 ### [ In Canada, Cineplex Odeon announces that it is purchasing Famous Players, uniting the two largest movie theatre chains.
 Famous Players is currently owned by Viacom and will be purchased for about $500 million CAD.
 In fear of unfair competition, the Federal Commission of Competition has announced that Cineplex needs to sell off 35 of its theatres. ](/news/2005/06/13/in-canada-cineplex-odeon-announces-that-it-is-purchasing-famous-players-uniting-the-two-largest-movie-theatre-chains-famous-players-is-c.md)
-_Context: CAN$, Canadian, Cineplex Odeon, Famous Players, Viacom_
+_Context: CAN$, Canada, Cineplex Odeon, Famous Players, Viacom_

 ### [ In Nigeria, president Olusegun Obasanjo gives an order that all illegal oil refineries in the Niger River delta should be destroyed ](/news/2005/06/13/in-nigeria-president-olusegun-obasanjo-gives-an-order-that-all-illegal-oil-refineries-in-the-niger-river-delta-should-be-destroyed.md)
 _Context: Niger River, Nigeria, Olusegun Obasanjo, refinery_